Do I Have To Quit Smoking For Bariatric Surgery?

 Patients have experienced severe pain, nausea, and vomiting due to strictures (narrowing) of the entrance to the stomach pouch caused by smoking.

 There have been patients who experienced ulcer formations several years after bariatric surgery due to smoking.
-Ulcers are a commonly known side effect of smoking but bariatric surgery reduces the stomach size, making ulcers even more prevalent.
-If the complications are severe enough, surgery to reverse the bypass(if possible) may have to be performed.
+Ulcers are a commonly known side effect of smoking.
+However, bariatric surgery reduces the stomach size, making ulcers even more prevalent.
+If the complications are severe enough, the doctors may have to perform surgery to reverse the bypass (if possible) as a result.

 As mentioned previously, smoking causes the blood vessels to shrink and decreases the amount of blood flow that is getting to your smaller stomach.
 The carbon monoxide that is produced due to smoking restricts the red blood cells’ ability to transport oxygen.
 These two issues not only affect your ability to heal from surgery but can be problematic for years after surgery.